For the most up to date unit of study information, please use the Find a Course search.

 HPOL5001 Economics and Finance for Health Policy

-Credit points: 6 Teacher/Coordinator: A/Prof James Gillespie,, A/Prof Stephen Jan Session: Semester 1 Classes: Distance Education with compulsory Intensive workshops on Campus.
-2 x two day workshops plus online discussion Assessment: Health Economics Exercise (50%), Health finance assignment (50%) Mode of delivery: Distance education/intensive on campus
+Credit points: 6 Teacher/Coordinator: A/Prof James Gillespie,, A/Prof Stephen Jan Session: Semester 1 Classes: Block mode with compulsory Intensive workshops on Campus.
+2 x two day workshops plus online discussion Assessment: Health Economics Exercise (50%), Health finance assignment (50%) Mode of delivery: Block mode

 Buse K, Mays N, Walt G (2012).
 Making health policy.
 Second edition.
 Open University Press: London.
 Other required and recommended reading materials available from eLearning site.